Footwear is only as good as it fits, regardless of how much they cost.

-Stand on an A4 size sheet of paper (stan not sat down so that all the weight is on the foot).
+Stand on an A4 size sheet of paper (not sit down) so that all the weight is on the foot.
 Get someone to draw an outline of your foot on the paper.
 Now fetch those lovely expensive shoes of yours and place them on the drawn outline of the foot.

 This is sometimes caused by deformity in the foot preventing a good fit.
-Very often when you have your feet measured, this is unfortunately done while you are sitting down (no weight on the foot) how many people do you know, that walk sitting down?
+Very often when you have your feet measured, unfortunately this is often done whilst you are sitting down with no weight on the foot, you will not get the true measurement of the foot.
+How many people do you know walk sitting down?

 When you stand, your feet will splay and spread considerably therefore it stands to reason that if you have your feet measured whist sitting down, those shoes may pinch when you are walking.

-It is not just the size of the footwear that is important, the width and depth of the footwear are also important in particular if you have a deformity or very high arch, you should consider a footwear that is fit for the purpose.
+It is not just the size of the footwear that is important.
+The width and depth of the footwear are also important, in particular if you have a deformity or very high arch, you should consider a footwear that is fit for purpose.
 There are many outlets available where you can buy footwear for problem feet.
-Cosyfeet is one such outlet and ideal for elderly and deformity in feet.
+Cosyfeet is one such outlet and ideal for the elderly and deformities in feet.